docktermj/go-hello-cgo/README.md

 1. [Example cgo (Golang) app that calls a native library with a C structure](http://www.mischiefblog.com/2014/06/26/example-cgo-golang-app-that-calls-a-native-library-with-a-c-structure/) - example doesn't work.
 1. [An Overview of Go's Tooling](https://www.alexedwards.net/blog/an-overview-of-go-tooling)
-    1. The reason for using `go build -a` in
+    1. The reason for using `go build -a` is to avoid caching c binary files.